oracle/weblogic-kubernetes-operator/site/installation.md

 mvn clean install
 ```

-Then log in to Docker Store so that you will be able to pull the base image, and create the Docker image as follows:
+Then login to Docker Store so that you will be able to pull the base image, and create the Docker image as follows:

 ```
 docker login